Plenty of men go through life feeling stuck, uninspired, and disconnected from a sense of purpose at some point in life.

 They don’t take very good care of themselves physically, mentally, or emotionally.

-They know the importance of eating well, exercising regularly, and getting sufficient sleep, but promises to start tomorrow rarely materialize.
-This neglect of their physical well-being stems from a disconnect with their bodies and a failure to recognize how deeply mental and physical health are intertwined.
+They know the importance of eating well, exercising regularly, and getting sufficient sleep, but promises to start tomorrow rarely materialise.
+Neglecting their physical well-being stems from a disconnect with their bodies and a failure to recognise how deeply mental and physical health are intertwined.

 They think happiness will just fall into their laps naturally.